 Some countries have specific definitions for resources and reserves.
 An attempt is made to make these consistent among countries for a mineral commodity.
 For example, the Australasian Joint Ore Reserves Committee (JORC) established the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the JORC Code) that sets out minimum standards, recommendations, and guidelines for public reporting in Australasia of exploration results, mineral resources, and ore reserves.
 Companies listed on the Australian Securities Exchange and the New Zealand Stock Exchange are required to report publicly on ore reserves and mineral resources under their control, using the JORC Code (http://www.jorc.org/).

-In Canada, the Canadian Institute of Mining, Metallurgy, and Petroleum (CIM) provides standards for the classification of mineral resources and mineral reserves estimates into various categories.
+In Canada, the Canadian Institute of Mining, Metallurgy, and Petroleum (CIM) provide standards for the classification of mineral resources and mineral reserves estimates into various categories.
 The category to which a resource or reserve estimate is assigned depends on the level of confidence in the geologic information available on the mineral deposit, the quality and quantity of data available on the deposit, the level of detail of the technical and economic information that has been generated about the deposit, and the interpretation of the data and information.
 For more information on the CIM definition standards, see http://www.cim.org/ UserFiles/File/CIM_DEFINITON_STANDARDS_Nov_20 10.pdf.

 Russian resources and reserves data are often published according to the Soviet reserves classification system, which is still in use in many countries of the former Soviet Union, but also at times published according to the JORC system based on analyses made by Western firms.
 It is sometimes not clear if the reserves are being reported in ore or mineral content.
-It is also in many cases not clear which definition of reserves is being used, as the system inherited from the former Soviet Union has a number of ways in which the term reserves is defined, and these definitions qualify the percentage of reserves that are included.
+It is also in many cases not clear which definition of reserves is being used, as the system inherited from the former Soviet Union has a number of ways in which the term reserves are defined, and these definitions qualify the percentage of reserves that are included.
 For example, the Soviet reserves classification system, besides the categories A,B,C1, and C2, which represent progressively detailed knowledge of a mineral deposit based on exploration data, has other subcategories cross-imposed upon the system.

 Sotkamo Silver applies SveMin’s & FinnMin’s respective rules of reporting for public mining & exploration companies.
 Sotkamo Silver has chosen to report mineral resources and ore reserves according to the internationally accepted JORC or NI 43-101-code.
 The company applies International Financial Reporting Standards (IFRS) as approved by the European Union.

-Exploration geology can be done near existing mines or in areas where there is no evidence of previous mining, however all work must be conducted within claims and mining leases.
+Exploration geology can be done near existing mines or in areas where there is no evidence of previous mining, however, all work must be conducted within claims and mining leases.

 Exploration geologists use many different types of data to determine where metals may be found.
-The data sets can be very large and complex and require computers to process the data and to display it in a form that can be analysed.
+The datasets can be very large and complex and require computers to process the data and to display it in a form that can be analysed.
 A large array of sophisticated geological, geochemical and geophysical technology is available to geologists so that they may add to their understanding of the rocks below the surface.

 Exploration may start with studying aerial photographs, published geological maps and reports written by previous geologists who have worked in the area.
 Ground or air geophysical surveys may be conducted to measure variations in the magnetic and electrical properties of the rocks or mineralisation below the surface.